5 Cozy Bedroom Ideas to Stand Out

 We’ve all had the memo about turning off electronic devices at night: all that scrolling, liking and tapping plays havoc with your sleep patterns.
 So why not use books to help create a cozy bedroom where you can wind down effectively?

 If you have the space, there’s nothing more luxurious than creating a nook that’s just for relaxation.
 Whether you prefer to read, meditate, or just flick through a magazine, you’ll love having a corner dedicated to your comfort — and it’s so easy to do.
-All you need is a floor or table lamp, a side table, and a decorative (and comfy!) armchair.
+All you need is a table or a floor lamp, a side table, and a decorative (and comfy!) armchair.
 If your budget runs to it, a hanging swing chair makes a cute option and a standout talking point.
 Then set it up by a window if you can, to make the most of the natural light.

 Even if you don’t have room to create a reading nook, you’ll never go wrong placing a few books around your bedroom for added interest without the clutter — if nothing else, they’ll remind you to slow down and just take the time to relax with the printed word.
 Stack a couple of volumes on a side table to steer you away from those screens.
 Your eyes will thank you!